sindresorhus/filenamify/readme.md

 Type: `boolean`<br>
 Default: `100`

-The filename is truncated to this length.
+Truncate the filename to the given length.

+Systems generally allow up to 255 characters, but we default to 100 for usability reasons.

 ## Related